YTread Logo

 shop

-that I wanted. to put my whole woodworking philosophy to the test and prove that a small
+I wanted. put my entire woodworking philosophy to the test and prove that a small

 space

-is not only affordable and practical but also highly productive, above all, I want your work
+is not only affordable and practical, but above all, highly productive.
+I want your work

 shop

-to be a space you love to be in a place where you can be eager to get in. a two car garage built in 1956 measures 19 feet by 19 feet is about 360 square feet slightly smaller than the average two car garage today like many shops mine slowly evolved organically and a bit haphazard gradually I bought new tools and I ran out of space for them.
+to be a space you like to be in and a place you might want to walk into.
+A two-car garage built in 1956 measures 19 feet by 19 feet is about 360 square feet a little smaller than the average two-car garage today Like many stores, mine evolved slowly, organically and a Bit by chance, I gradually acquired new tools and made space for them.

 my biggest shop upgrade in 19 years how to turn any space into an awesome workshop